Living Resource

 ProPainter

 Mask-aware video inpainting and object removal.
 Specialized for video editing; not a general-purpose video tool.
+S-Lab research terms are a hard stop for most commercial production uses — confirm the license before building on it.

 License: S-Lab License (research / non-commercial — verify before production)